emrementese/Telegram-Bot-With-Python/README.md

 # Basic Telegram Bot With Python
 This repository about for Telegram bot with python. İf you don't have a bot,  you must creat a new telegram bot.
-That's why please read the creatbot.txt file or README.md.
-All operations use to with requests module.
+That's why please read the creatbot.txt file or README.md .All operations use to with requests module.
+You can send `message`, `emoji`, `hyperlink`, `url`, `image`, `Text` and `file` with python.

 Thanks for read.

 [Creat a Bot](#Create-a-Bot)

 # Licance